dutu/poloLender/README.md

     # API key for your Poloniex account
     POLOLENDER_APIKEY={"key":"V**********************t","secret":"T*******************************u"}

-    # Start UTC time - this is used to calculate and display total profitability
+    # Start time - this is used to calculate and display total profitability
-    POLOLENDER_STARTTIME=2016-02-28T12:27:09+00:00
+    POLOLENDER_STARTTIME=2016-02-28T12:27:09+01:00

     # Start balance - this is used to calculate and display total profitability
     POLOLENDER_STARTBALANCE={"BTC":"10", "ETH":"1100", "XMR":"1000", "XRP":"80000", "DASH":"1000"}